-Determining liability in a car accident like that is an important part of filing a claim for damages, as those damages—whether pursued through the insurance company's claim process or through a personal injury lawsuit—will only be paid out if the injured plaintiff can prove negligence.
+Determining liability in a car accident is essential to filing a claim for damages.
+Those damages—pursued through the insurance company's claim process or a personal injury lawsuit—will only get paid out if the injured plaintiff can prove negligence.
 There are times when the blame is clear, such as in most rear-end accidents.
-However, there are other times when there is more than one individual is at fault.
+However, there are other times when more than one individual is at fault.
 Scheduling a consultation with a car accident lawyer can help you determine the liability in your accident.

-If you were injured in an accident, your car accident lawyer will help you identify who is at fault and all of the insurance resources that may be available for paying your claim.
+If another driver hurt you in an accident, a car accident lawyer can help.
+Your car accident lawyer can identify who is at fault and all the insurance resources available for paying your claim.
 Here is a look at some common car accident scenarios and the process of evaluation that goes into determining fault.

-Rear-end collisions are the most common type of traffic accident to have, accounting for 1.7 million crashes, around 1,700 deaths, and 500,000 injuries each year, according to a report from the Washington Post.
-This type of accident occurs when one car collides into the back of another car.
-The vast majority of these collisions occur due to the driver of the following car following too closely and/or failing to pay attention to the roadway ahead of him or her.
+Rear-end collisions are the most common type of traffic accident, accounting for 1.7 million crashes, around 1,700 deaths, and 500,000 injuries each year, according to a report from the Washington Post.
+This auto accident happens when one car collides with the back of another vehicle.
+Most of these collisions occur due to the rear car driver following too closely or ignoring the roadway ahead.

-Conventional wisdom says that the person in the following car is always responsible for the rear-end collision, as traffic laws state that drivers must leave enough space between their cars and cars in front of them to come to a safe stop.
-While this is generally true, there are some circumstances where both drivers may share liability or even a third party.
+Conventional wisdom says that the rear driver is always responsible for the rear-end collision.
+Traffic laws state that drivers must leave enough space between their car and the vehicles ahead to come to a safe stop.
+While this is generally true, there are circumstances where both drivers may share liability or even a third party.
 Consider the following scenarios:

-- You're driving down the road when you’re rear-ended by another vehicle.
-The driver of the other vehicle states that she had no idea you were turning, as you had not used your turn signal.
+- You're driving down the road, and another driver rear-ends your car.
+The driver of the trailing vehicle states that she had no idea you were turning, as you had not used your turn signal.
 During the investigation, it is revealed that your turn signal malfunctioned.
-While you may have some liability for operating your vehicle without a working turn signal, if it is discovered that the turn signal was defective, the manufacturer of it will likely share liability.
+While you may have some liability for operating your vehicle without a working turn signal, if it is discovered that the turn signal was defective, the manufacturer of it will likely share the liability.

 - While driving through traffic, you become distracted by a text.
 At the same time, a vehicle pulls out in front of you.
 You fail to react in time to avoid rear-ending that vehicle.
-You and the other driver may share liability in this circumstance.
+You and the front driver may share liability in this car accident scenario.
 While you were negligent in driving while distracted, the other driver was also negligent in failing to yield the right-of-way.

-Left-turn accidents occur when one vehicle is going straight through the intersection while another car is making a left turn and collides into the side of the straight-moving vehicle.
-Like rear-end accidents, liability is generally easy to determine.
 Left-turning vehicles have a lower priority in this scenario, meaning that—unless there is a green arrow—they must yield to those moving straight through the intersection.
 A study from the federal government discovered that the left-turning driver most often committed a critical error, such as "turning with an obstructed view," "misjudgment of gap or speed," "inadequate surveillance," or "false assumption of the other driver's intentions."
-These are all errors that place liability for an accident at the hands of the left-turning driver.
+These errors place liability for an accident at the hands of the left-turning driver.
 Are there ever cases where the other driver is at fault, though?

 Yes.
 While rare, the driver of the straight-moving car may incur some liability for an accident.
-One such circumstance is in the case of an accident in which the driver of the straight moving car was traveling at a speed far in excess of the speed limit, making it impossible for the turning driver to either see him or her in time or to calculate how much time he or she has to complete the turn.
+One such circumstance is when the driver of a straight-moving vehicle is speeding.
+Speeding makes it impossible for the turning driver to see them in time or calculate how much time they have to complete the turn.
 Here is another example:

-- You're turning on a green arrow when a vehicle is going straight through the intersection and an accident occurs.
+- You're turning on a green arrow when a vehicle goes straight through the intersection, and an accident occurs.
 The accident is the fault of the straight-traveling driver, as your green arrow gave you the right-of-way.

-Causes of head-on accidents include a driver who enters a wrong-way road, a driver who leaves his or her own lane of traffic for whatever reason and winds up in the oncoming traffic lane, or even those who have been involved in a crash that causes their vehicles to roll or be pushed into the oncoming traffic lane.
+Causes of head-on accidents include a driver who enters a wrong-way road, a driver who leaves their lane of traffic, or crashes that cause a car to roll or get pushed into an oncoming traffic lane.
 Fault for a head-on collision generally resides with the individual whose vehicle has departed the lane or has entered wrong-way traffic.
-However, there may be additional liability in situations where the vehicle departed the lane due to another accident.
+However, there may be an additional liability in situations where the car left the lane due to another accident.

 Some scenarios involving head-on collisions include:

-- A distracted driver rear-ends your vehicle and the force of the collision causes your vehicle to cross the median into oncoming traffic where it then hits another car head-on.
-In this scenario, the liability then falls with the driver who caused the initial accident.
+- A distracted driver rear-ends your vehicle, and the collision's force causes your vehicle to cross the median into oncoming traffic, where it hits another car head-on.
+In this scenario, the liability falls with the driver who caused the initial accident.

-- You become confused when exiting off the freeway and accidentally wind up going the wrong way in the lane for those who are merging onto the freeway.
-In this case, the accident would be your fault, as you were driving the wrong direction.
+- You become confused when exiting off the freeway and accidentally wind up going the wrong way in the lane for those merging onto the highway.
+In this case, the accident would be your fault, as you were driving in the wrong direction.

 - A drunk driver runs a red light and T-bones your vehicle in the intersection.
-The liability will fall on the other driver, whose drunk driving and red light-running caused the accident.
-If the drunk driver had been drinking at a business establishment, such as a bar, there may that establishment may face additional liability.
+The liability will fall on the other driver, whose drunk driving and red light running caused the accident.
+If the drunk driver drank at a business establishment, such as a bar, the establishment might face additional liability.
 Dram shop liability occurs if a bar's employees continue to serve alcohol to a visibly drunk person.
-In circumstances where someone injured another due to drunk driving the victims should really discuss the situation with an attorney that specializes in drunk driving.
+In circumstances where someone injured another due to drunk driving, the victims should discuss the situation with an attorney specializing in drunk driving.

 - You're driving in a rainstorm and notice in your mirror that a vehicle is approaching in the lane next to yours at a high rate of speed.
 Just as the vehicle pulls up alongside you, it hydroplanes on a puddle, causing the driver to lose control and his vehicle to sideswipe yours.
 In this situation, the other driver is liable for the accident, as he was driving too fast for the conditions.